awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-subnets.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. On the navigation pane, under **LOAD BALANCING**, choose **Load Balancers**\.
+1. On the navigation pane, choose **Load Balancers**\.

 1. Select the load balancer\.

-1. On the **Description** tab, under **Basic Configuration**, choose **Edit subnets**\.
+1. On the **Network mapping** tab, choose **Edit subnets**\.

-1. To enable a zone, select the check box for that zone and select one subnet\.
-If there is only one subnet for that zone, it is selected\.
-If there is more than one subnet for that zone, select one of the subnets\.
+1. To enable an Availability Zone, select its check box and select one subnet\.
+If there is only one available subnet, it is selected for you\.

-1. To change the subnet for an enabled Availability Zone, choose **Change subnet** and select one of the other subnets\.
+1. To change the subnet for an enabled Availability Zone, choose one of the other subnets from the list\.

-1. To remove an Availability Zone, clear the check box for that Availability Zone\.
+1. To disable an Availability Zone, clear its check box\.

-1. Choose **Save**\.
+1. Choose **Save changes**\.

 **To update Availability Zones using the AWS CLI**
 Use the [set\-subnets](https://docs.aws.amazon.com/cli/latest/reference/elbv2/set-subnets.html) command\.